Madhuca longifolia: Butter Tree: Uses, Remedies, Research, Side Effects

 Nyagrodhadi churna: It is an Ayurveda medicine in powder form given for the treatment of urinary disorders and diabetes.

-Pancha saara panaka: Panchasara Panaka is a coolant fruit juice drink given in cases thirst, burning sensation of body and burning micturition.
+Pancha saara panaka: Panchasara Panaka is a coolant fruit juice drink given in cases of thirst, burning sensation of body and burning micturition.

 Research